mtzgroup/tcpb-cpp/README.md

 * To install, for example, with GNU compilers at /usr/local, run `cmake .. -DCMAKE_INSTALL_PREFIX=/usr/local -DCOMPILER=GNU`.
 To use Intel compilers, the option `-DCOMPILER=INTEL` must be specified instead.

 * Run `make install`

+* The command above also compiles the C++ and Fortran examples.

 * The Python interface *PyTCPB* is installed by default.
 To deactivate its installation, add `-DBUILD_PYTHON=FALSE` into your CMake command.
 After installation, the API functions can be called from your custom Python script.
 Refer to `examples/api/python` for usage example.